SAVE

 Leadership

-Identifying What Employers Look For In Interviews
+Identifying What Employers Look For in Interviews

 Before diving into the specific skills you need to develop, it's crucial to understand what employers are looking for during interviews.
 Every company has its own unique set of values and requirements, so it's important to do your research and tailor your approach accordingly.
 Some common traits that employers often seek include: